 Not only is grass fed whey a better source of healthy fats than grain fed whey, it is also a better source of vitamins and minerals as well.
 Grass fed protein has higher amounts of antioxidants such as glutathione, a well-known reducer of oxidative stress which by extension reduces muscle damage and improves recovery time.
 It is also rich in precursors for vitamin A and E, which promotes improved growth and reduced inflammation.*

 It is clear from these advantages that when choosing your whey protein, it is prudent to make sure that it is grass fed if you want the most benefits out of it.

 Is the whey protein rGBH free?

 The term rGBH is an abbreviation for “Recombinant Bovine Growth Hormone”.
 It is a synthetic type of hormone that dairy farmers have been injecting into their cows for years in order to boost milk production.

-These are all matters of concern and as research continues to be conducted on this type of milk, rGBH-free milk remains to be the safest option for overall health.
+As research continues to suggest, rGBH-free milk appears to be the safest option for overall health.
 This automatically translates to the whey protein produced from this milk as well.

 Is there glyphosate in the corn?

 The only way to truly be sure that the whey protein you are sourcing is glyphosate free is by only going for its grass fed form.
 This eliminates any chance of glyphosate exposure, because it can be hard to tell if grain fed whey is glyphosate-free.

 Cold Processed Whey vs Regular Whey

 Once you have the sourcing of your whey protein down, it is important to look at how it is processed.
 The steps taken during processing could also affect the nature of the end product, and knowing how the whey protein that you enjoy came to be could mean a lot to your fitness goals and your health.